PhD candidates at all Harvard faculties who plan to finish writing their dissertation in 2020–2021 are invited to apply.

 View a list of current and past graduate student fellows and learn more about their work.

 - a stipend of $32,000, with the possibility of an additional $750 for travel related to conferences and job interviews;

 - a work space with a desktop computer at the Radcliffe Institute's Byerly Hall.

 As a graduate student fellow, you are expected to reside in Cambridge during your fellowship year.
-You will participate in the Radcliffe Institute Fellowship Program by attending weekly fellows' talks and lunches.
+You will participate in the Radcliffe Institute Fellowship Program by attending all weekly fellows' talks and lunches.
 You are also invited, though not required, to present your own work in a talk to the fellows.

 How to Apply

 You may apply to become a graduate student fellow via CARAT.
 A complete application with all necessary documents must be uploaded to CARAT by Friday, February 7, 2020.

 Applicants for Radcliffe Institute Dissertation Completion Fellowships must include a brief statement describing how an affiliation with the Radcliffe Institute Fellowship Program would benefit them; a two-page resume; a dissertation abstract and a table of contents; two letters of recommendation, one of which must be written by the dissertation advisor; and two faculty evaluation forms.